 The castle where the Kalmar Union took place

-Kalmar Castle is famous as the site of the signing of the “Kalmar Union,” one of the most important alliances in Nordic history, on July 13, 1397.
+Kalmar Castle is famous as the site of the signing of the “Kalmar Union,” one of the essential alliances in Nordic history, on July 13, 1397.

 The Kalmar Union was an alliance of the three Nordic countries of Denmark, Norway, and Sweden, led by Queen Margaret I of Denmark.

-The name Kalmar Union comes from the fact that the signing site of the 1397 alliance was the Swedish city of Kalmar.
+The name Kalmar Union comes from the signing site of the 1397 alliance, the Swedish city of Kalmar.

 The Kalmar Union was signed to oppose the Hanseatic League in what was then northern Germany.

-The Hanseatic League rapidly expanded in size, forming an economic zone that dominated all of northern Europe, including the Baltic Sea region.
+The Hanseatic League rapidly expanded, forming an economic zone that dominated northern Europe, including the Baltic Sea region.

-It was a very great threat to the Nordic countries at that time.
+It was a very significant threat to the Nordic countries at that time.